-This off-label treatment poses an unnecessary risk to consumers and our lawyers are currently pursuing litigation against the compounding pharmacies involved in the packaging, handling and shipping of Avastin syringes used in eye procedures.”
+The off-label treatment of improperly packaged Avastin eye injections poses an unnecessary risk to patients.
+Our lawyers are currently pursuing Avastin lawsuits against the compounding pharmacies involved in the negligent packaging, handling and shipping of Avastin syringes used in these eye injection procedures.”

 What is Avastin?